Gargrave: Sport

-Gargrave AFC, the village football club, had an A and a B team playing in the Premier Division and Division 1 of the Craven League until 2016 when they withdrew from the league.
+Gargrave AFC, the village football club, had an A and a B team playing in the Premier Division and Division 1 of the Craven League until 2016, when they withdrew from the league.

 The cricket club has first and second team playing in the Craven and District Cricket League.

-There is also a snooker club and a bowling club in the village as well as the Craven Lawn Tennis Club being sited there.
+There is also a snooker club and a bowling club in the village, as well as the Craven Lawn Tennis Club.

-Since the turn of the century there is a golf society run from the Masons Arms public house in the village.
+Since the turn of the century, there has been a golf society run from the Masons Arms public house in the village.